anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R1D18 2020-12-05
+Linguilearn.
+Spent time on the UI and cleaning up the layout, structure, and making it responsive.
+Things are working well on small screens now.
+Mixture of my own css and bootsrap.

 ### R1D17 2020-12-03
 Linguilearn.
 Worked at improving the UI by adding an endpoint to fetch 1 detailed entry when clicking on a library entry (which's endpoint now returns less information for each entry.
 Also fixed a bug or two.